7 Essential Tips For Maintaining the Bilge Pump on Your Boat

 When those wires are in good shape, the pump can work well.
 However, if they’re damaged, you’ll start to have issues.
 The easiest way to prevent those issues is to inspect the wiring for damage before every trip.

-Make sure the connections are still tight and check the cable housing for any tears or rips.
-If you notice any damage, make a bilge pump maintenance plan to repair the wiring as soon as you can.
+Make sure the connections are still tight and check the cable housing for tears or rips.
+If you notice any damage, make a bilge pump maintenance plan to repair the wiring as soon as possible.
 Running the pump with exposed wires is possible, but it does increase your risk of pump failure when you need it most.

 4. Check and Replace the Fuses

-Every automatic pump has a system of fuses that help control the flow of electricity to the motor of the pump itself.
+Every automatic pump has a system of fuses that help control the flow of electricity to the pump motor.
 This ensures that the system works when you flip the switch.
 However, those fuses can blow or get damaged over time.

-Before every outing, take the time to inspect the fuses.
+Before every outing, inspect the fuses.
 If they’ve blown, replace them.
 You should be able to find replacement fuses at your local marina or hardware store.

-Pay attention to how often you’re replacing the fuses.
-If you’re having to replace them after every couple of outings, you may need to get your bilge repaired by a professional.
+Pay attention to how often you replace the fuses.
+If you have to replace them after every couple of outings, you may need to get your bilge repaired by a professional.

 5. Keep the Screen Clean

-Modern bilge pumps have screens in place to keep debris in the water from floating back inside the compartment.
-This reduces the risk of jams and breakdowns.
+Modern bilge pumps have screens to prevent debris in the water from floating back inside the compartment, reducing the risk of jams and breakdowns.

-Though the screens are easy to keep clean, they’re often neglected by even the most dedicated and diligent boat owners.
+Though the screens are easy to clean, even the most dedicated and diligent boat owners often neglect them.

 Before you leave the marina, inspect the screen.
 If you notice debris or trash sitting against it, clean it off before you set sail.